Strategies, policies and procedures

 • Be a starting point for discussions between us and providers about how we can best work together to shape a diverse, flexible market for care, which achieves the best possible outcomes for Shropshire residents, in line with our key principles

-• Be updated on a regular basis, as a live, transparent resource for providers, where market information, including best practice, can be pooled and shared
+• Be a resource for providers, where market information, including best practice, can be pooled and shared

 Local account